 Content is King – but make sure it’s consistent

-Why do you think so many brokers have inhouse content marketing teams that post regularly on their website?
+Why do you think so many brokers have designated content marketing teams that post regularly on their website?
 Everyone knows this, but somehow, plenty of people skip this point.
 Content creation is not easy – it requires time, effort, and diligence.
 But not posting content on occasion will not do your website any favors and will be simply a waste of time.
 Regular, good quality content will have your visitors coming back and improve your website’s ranking.

 Regular posting requires you to be organized.
 Make sure to dedicate a certain amount of time every week to write over 1000 words plus sufficient time for research.